AvtoNemsadze/TaskManagement-old/README.md

 •	<strong>First Name and Last Name:</strong> Users enter their full names for personalized identification. <br />
 •	<strong>User Role:</strong> Users select their designated role (e.g., Tester, Developer, Team Lead, Product Manager, Designer) from the available options.
 This role defines their responsibilities and permissions within the application. <br />

+<strong>Step 3: Account Creation</strong> <br />
+  With the necessary information submitted, users proceed to create their account.
+  During this step: <br />
+  • User-provided data is validated to ensure accuracy and prevent errors. <br />
+  • Passwords are securely hashed to protect user credentials. <br />
+  • Account creation prompts users with clear instructions and validation messages. <br />

+ # Role-Based Access
+  The registration process ensures that each user is assigned a specific role that aligns with their responsibilities.
+This role
+  determines the tasks and features users can access within the application, creating a tailored experience that enhances collaboration and productivity.

 # Authentication and Authorization
   The API uses JSON Web Tokens (JWT) for authentication and supports role-based authorization.
   Users can log in, receive access and refresh tokens, and use these tokens to access protected endpoints.